thomasgolian/network-engineering-labs/multi-homed-bgp-ospf-underlay/README.md

   neighbor 1.1.1.2 route-reflector-client
 ```

-Each router now has 2 neighbors - but we don't add a third or full-mesh which is what would be required.
-Instead, we use route reflector commands on R5 and R6 which will make the iBGP complete.
+Each router now has 2 neighbors - but we don't add a third for full-mesh.
+Instead, we use route reflector commands on R5 and R6 which will make the iBGP AS complete.

 All four routers are configured for iBGP in AS 65001 and neighbors are Up:

-However, we don't have 3 neighbors and iBGP hasn't fully propagated. iBGP will NOT pass routes from one iBGP neighbor to another.
-Route reflectors will do this for us.

 Commands to config R5 and R6 as route reflectors in the iBGP domain.